cbcrg/pergola/doc/source/ready_to_use_scripts.rst

 `MAT-file format <http://es.mathworks.com/help/matlab/import_export/supported-file-formats.html>`_ that contain both the behavioral events predicted and the scores of the reliability of each event.

-Jaaba predictions can be also stored in CSV files or process to bed or bedGraph files applying any `pergola_rules.py`_ option.
+Jaaba predictions can be also stored in CSV files or process to bed or bedGraph files applying any `pergola`_ option.
 To choose between these two options users can set the ``sc`` or the ``sp`` mode respectively.

 The possible arguments for this modes are: